DAGScheduler — Stage-Oriented Scheduler

 |

 FIXME statistics?
-MapOutputStatistics ?
+MapOutputStatistics?

 |

-Submitting Waiting Child Stages for Execution — submitWaitingChildStages
+Submitting Waiting Child Stages for Execution — submitWaitingChildStages Internal Method

 submitWaitingChildStages(parent: Stage): Unit

-submits for execution all waiting stages for which the input parent
+submitWaitingChildStages submits for execution all waiting stages for which the input parent Stage is the direct parent.

 Note